Jesse Mugambi: Eco-theology

 During a conference organized by the World Council of Churches Sub-Unit of Church and Society in July 1986 at Potsdam, East Germany, Mūgambi presented a position paper titled "God, Humanity, and Nature in Ecumenical Discussion" cautioning against too sharp a distinction between these three notions in Christian doctrine.
 In 1987 he published his book God, Humanity and Nature in Relation to Justice and Peace, intended as a contribution to discussions within the World Council of Churches concerning the relationship between religion and culture on the one hand, and God and Nature on the other.
 This publication was an echo of a public forum that Mugambi had organized as an undergraduate at the University of Nairobi in 1972, with Professor Stephen Neill as Patron, on the theme "Creation or Evolution: God or Darwin".
 The theme of ecology became one of his research interests, and in 2001 he facilitated the editing and publication of Christian Theology and Environmental Responsibility.
-Mūgambi's contribution in that book was a chapter highly critical of Carbon Dioxide emissions trading, which was being pushed for adoption within the Kyoto Protocol under the United Nations Framework Convention on Climate Change (UNFCCC).
+Mūgambi's contribution in that book was a chapter highly critical of carbon dioxide emissions trading, which was being pushed for adoption within the Kyoto Protocol under the United Nations Framework Convention on Climate Change (UNFCCC).

 In 1997, he published his reflections on "Some Lessons from a Century of Ecumenism in Africa."
-In 2004 he co-authored with Gaim Kebreab a reference book titled Fresh Water to Eradicate Poverty, released in Oslo by Norwegian Church Aid.
-The Twelfth UNFCCC Conference of Parties was convened in Nairobi, Kenya, in December 2006.
-Mugambi served as honorary Moderator of the Ecumenical Team as a member of the WCC Delegation, where he read the WCC Statement at COP 12 in Nairobi.
+In 2004 he co-authored a reference book with Gaim Kebreab titled Fresh Water to Eradicate Poverty, released in Oslo by Norwegian Church Aid.
+The Twelfth UNFCCC Conference of Parties was convened in Nairobi, Kenya, in December 2006: Mugambi served as honorary Moderator of the Ecumenical Team as a member of the WCC Delegation, where he read the WCC Statement at COP 12 in Nairobi.

 In 2008, Mūgambi participated in an ecumenical Consultation to discuss the theme "Peace on Earth and Peace with the Earth".
 He presented a paper titled "The Environmental Crisis from an African Perspective."
 He also published an article titled "The Environmental Crisis from a Christian Perspective."

 Mūgambi is a trustee of the Kenya Rainwater Association and the Utooni Development organization.
 He is also a member of the Ecumenical Water Network and the World Council of Churches Working Group on Climate Change.